ATM2100/GuidedWalkThroughOfLinux/Guide.md

 `-- File12
 ```
 I would encourage you to go to different directories on your vm and run the tree command a few times to get an idea of what kind of output `tree` gives you.
-Provided that you have done so, you may have noticed that the output of tree can get quite large, or you may not like how it looks, etc. A quick poke through the man page shows the built in ways to filter the output of tree.
+Provided that you have done so, you may have noticed that the output of the tree can get quite large, or you may not like how it looks, etc. A quick poke through the man page shows the built-in ways to filter the output of the tree.
 Here are the ones that I think are useful.
 ```
 $ tree -a
 $ tree -p